Pentagon: Regular pentagons

 A regular pentagon has Schläfli symbol {5} and interior angles of 108°.

-A regular pentagon has five lines of reflectional symmetry, and rotational symmetry of order 5 (through 72°, 144°, 216° and 288°).
+It also has five lines of reflectional symmetry, and rotational symmetry of order 5 (through 72°, 144°, 216° and 288°).
 The diagonals of a convex regular pentagon are in the golden ratio to its sides.
 Given its side length $t,$ its height $H$ (distance from one side to the opposite vertex), width $W$ (distance between two farthest separated points, which equals the diagonal length $D$) and circumradius $R$ are given by: